Vivint is our pick of the two, but they have some surprising similarities

 ADT Self Setup hasn’t been around very long at all, so the quality of its customer service is still up for debate.

 Its customer service department is completely separate from the normal ADT customer service, and some people have gotten confused and left ADT reviews for ADT Self Setup.
 But even subtracting negative ADT reviews from the equation, ADT Self Setup’s customer reception is pretty mixed.

 For several years, Vivint's customer experience has been under intense scrutiny.
 It's known that the company representatives use confusing—even sometimes deceptive—tactics with customers.

 Things seem to have gotten better over the last few years.
 But Vivint still has poor ratings on many customer review sites.
 We suspect the company has a way to go before it’s truly in the public’s good graces.

 What happens if you don’t like your home security system?
-You can return your Blue by ADT alarm, no questions asked, within the first 30 days of service.
+You can return your ADT Self Setup alarm, no questions asked, within the first 30 days of service.
 After that, although you can cancel your service at any time, you can’t return the system.

 That’s in sharp contrast to Vivint, a company that gives you only three days to cancel without being subject to cancellation fees.

 ADT Self Setup and Vivint are surprisingly similar, with no contracts, lots of automation, and equally lackluster customer histories.
 But in most areas, Vivint has an edge over the DIY system.

 - Pricing: ADT Self Setup is much less expensive than Vivint.
 However, the value isn’t as good with ADT Self Setup.

 - Equipment: Both home security companies make their equipment, though Vivint’s is more cutting-edge.